FrostyX/frostyx.github.io/_drafts/copr-user-ssh.md

 tags: fedora copr
 ---

-Sometimes it is hard to debug failed Copr builds.
-Maybe they fail only on a specific architecture and you don't have an s390x mainframe in your spare bedroom, maybe there are Copr-specific conditions in your package, or maybe the Copr builders aren't beefy enough to build it.
-You can now connect to the builder virtual machine using SSH and run any commands you want to debug the problem.
+Sometimes it can be hard to debug failed [Copr][copr] builds.
+Maybe they fail only on a specific architecture and you don't have an [s390x mainframe][ibm-z] in your spare bedroom, maybe there are [Copr-specific conditions][copr-macros] in your package, or maybe the Copr builders aren't beefy enough to build it.
+You can [now][release-notes] connect to the builder virtual machine using SSH and run any commands you want to debug the problem.

 ## Wait!
 What?

 It may be hard to believe but it is true.
-You can simply click a button to resubmit a build with enabled SSH access to the builder, specify your public SSH key, and then connect as root.
+You can simply click a button to resubmit a build with enabled SSH access to the builder, specify your [public SSH][ssh-keys] key, and then connect as root.
 No bureaucracy, no special permissions, and no prerequisites.
 As far as I know, this is an unprecedented feature in the build-system world.
 Please correct me if I am wrong and there are any other build systems that allow this.

 ## How it works

-Submit a build any way you want and wait until it finishes.
-It doesn't matter if it failed or succeeded.
+Submit a build [any way you want][build-source-types] and wait until it finishes.
+It doesn't matter if it fails or succeeds.
 If something went wrong and it requires debugging within the Copr infrastructure, click the `Resubmit and allow SSH` button.

 <div class="text-center img-row row">